petermail/EncryptionSafe/README.md

 * You can check security of a regular password at sites like https://howsecureismypassword.net/

 ## How to use it?
+You can can [download the exe file](https://github.com/petermail/EncryptionSafe/raw/master/Info/EncryptonView.exe) for testing purposes but you should always build your own application from source code after you inspect the code or at least check the GitHub [issue page](https://github.com/petermail/EncryptionSafe/issues).

 1. Wait until the initialization is finished.
 It should take about one minute.
 2. Set your secure password and click button "Encrypt".
 	* Your password hash is calculating, it will take one minute to finish then the application will unlock.